apaz-cli/apaz-cli.github.io/blog/Revelations.md

 # Revelation 7: Begging
 * It comes from the heart
 * Anything polite works.
-* I've gotten a lot of milegage out of repeating please, thank you, master, mistress,
+* I've gotten a lot of milegage out of repeating please, thank you, master, mistress, no, I'm sorry, etc.

 # Revelation 8: Topping while burned out.